toradex/meta-toradex-security/docs/README-secure-debug.md

 Flipping a single bit of the correct key is a useful negative test, because it helps confirm that the full response key is being checked.

+Debug probe support for the authentication flow differs between SoCs even within the same vendor tooling, and is the most common obstacle to verifying this feature.
+Confirm that your probe implements the mechanism for your SoC **before** programming any fuse, ideally on a device you can afford to lose debug access to.

 ## Limitations

 - Authenticated Secure Debug is not available on the iMX8MP, even though the SoC belongs to the iMX8M family.
 Erratum ERR052318 states that in Secure JTAG mode the SJC "does not correctly control JTAG access and may not unlock the device for JTAG access", and AN4686 states that "the Secure Debug mode is not functional on the i.MX 8M Plus".
 NXP defeatured the mode and recommends "No Debug" mode or disabling the SJC instead, which is what the layer offers on this SoC.
-- Only the SJC backend is implemented, and within it only iMX8M is supported.
+- Only the SJC backend is implemented, and within it only iMX6, iMX7 and iMX8M are supported.
 The two-key iMX8/iMX8X variant, the iMX9x EdgeLock Secure Enclave, and TI K3 use different mechanisms and are not supported yet.
 - All devices programmed from the same build share the same response key.
 See [Key management](#key-management).

 ## References